Oaks Christian School: Academics

 Oaks Christian School is accredited by the Western Association of Schools and Colleges, the National Association of Independent Schools, as well as the Southern Association of Colleges and Schools.

 The school has five signature institutes providing students with dedicated pathways for their interests: Global Leadership, Arts and Innovation, Engineering, Bible and Discipleship, and Health Science.

 Athletics

 Oaks Christian School teams are nicknamed the Lions.
 The school is a member of the CIF Southern Section (CIF-SS) and competes in the Marmonte League.
 OCS sponsors 48 athletic teams across 26 sports.
-As of the 2019–20 school year, OCS holds a total of 57 CIF-SS championships (including six consecutive section titles in football in the 2000s), seven CIF-State titles, 207 league championships, three Gatorade State Players of the Year, and one Gatorade National Player of the Year.
+As of the 2019–20 school year, OCS holds a total of 57 CIF-SS championships (including six consecutive section titles in football in the 2000s), seven CIF-State titles, three Gatorade State Players of the Year, and one Gatorade National Player of the Year.

-Since its inception, Oaks Christian has gained national prominence with its football team.
-The football program has developed numerous players who have been recruited for NCAA Division I programs and have played in the National Football League.